 Allergies are bad enough when they make your eyes water and your nose run.

-But for millions of Americans, allergies are more than merely annoying—they're potentially dangerous.
+But for many Americans, allergies are more than merely annoying—they're potentially dangerous.
 That's because many adults and children are living with allergic asthma, reports the Asthma and Allergy Foundation of America.

 Allergic asthma is the most common form of asthma.
 It accounts for most asthma cases.